AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 ==========================================   =====================       =================
 **Aviatrix FireNet VPC route table**         **key route entry**         **Description**
 ==========================================   =====================       =================
--gw-tgw-egress                               0.0.0.0/0 -> tgw            for FireNet gateway and HA gateway eth1 to TGW -gw-tgw-ingress                              0.0.0.0/0 -> eth1           for TGW to eth1 of FireNet gateway and ha gateway -gw-dmz-firewall                             0.0.0.0/0 -> tgw            for firewall instance LAN interface to TGW -gw-hagw-dmz-firewall                        0.0.0.0/0 -> tgw            for firewall instance LAN interface to TGW -gw-dmz-exchange                             0.0.0.0/0 -> eth3           for eth3 of FireNet gateway to eth3 of HA gateway -gw-hagw-dmz-exchange                        0.0.0.0/0 -> eth3           for eth3 of FireNet HA gateway to eth3 of primary gateway
+-tgw-egress                                  0.0.0.0/0 -> tgw            for FireNet gateway eth1 to TGW -hagw-tgw-egress                             0.0.0.0/0 -> tgw            for FireNet HA gateway eth1 to TGW -tgw-ingress                                 0.0.0.0/0 -> eth1           for TGW to eth1 of FireNet gateway
+-hagw-tgw-ingress                            0.0.0.0/0 -> eth1.          for TGW to eth1 of FireNet HA gateway
+-dmz-firewall                                0.0.0.0/0 -> tgw            for firewall instance LAN interface to TGW -hagw-dmz-firewall                           0.0.0.0/0 -> tgw            for firewall instance LAN interface to TGW -dmz-exchange                                0.0.0.0/0 -> eth3           for eth3 of FireNet gateway to eth3 of HA gateway -hagw-dmz-exchange                           0.0.0.0/0 -> eth3           for eth3 of FireNet HA gateway to eth3 of primary gateway
 ==========================================   =====================       =================